 Thailand has already built a good reputation with its medical and health services.
 More than 1.6 million non-Thais are treated in Thai hospitals annually, with an estimated 500,000 travelling specifically for medical treatment (The Guardian).

 Former Thai Prime Minister Thaksin Shinawatra mooted the idea of making the country an international leader in medical tourism in 2003.
 It is expected providing medical services to overseas patients will make the country US $3.3 billion by 2015 (The Guardian).
+It is hoped that offering organic food in hospitals and health facilities will boost the attractiveness and effectiveness of using health services in Thailand.

 Medical tourism is considered one of the fastest-growing sectors in the world.
 Estimates place it as a market worth US $100 billion.
 Three countries that compete in this market by offering medical services in the English language include India, Singapore and Thailand.
 They compete by offering services comparable to wealthier countries but at considerably less cost.